Nancy Wilson Songs

 However, it was her meeting the saxophonist, Julian ‘Cannonball’ Adderley in 1959 that would have a major impact on her career choice in pursuing her musical ambition and it was at his behest that Nancy made the decision to move to New York.

-Signed by Capital Records in 1960 who recorded five albums with Nancy over an intense 2 year period, with her debut single, ‘Guess Who I Saw Today’ attracting critical acclaim and proving popular with record buyers.
+She was signed by Capital Records in 1960, recording five albums over an intense 2 year period, with her debut single, ‘Guess Who I Saw Today’ attracting critical acclaim and proving popular with record buyers.

 In 1962 she recorded with Cannonball Adderley on the album that would cement her reputation as a fine singer, producing the hit single ‘Save Your Love For Me’, and is still perhaps one of her best loved recordings.